What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 - Palm wax: Sometimes added for hardness, though its sourcing is linked to significant deforestation concerns.

-- UV inhibitors and chemical dyes: Added to prevent discoloration and maintain visual consistency on store shelves.
+- UV inhibitors and synthetic dyes: Added to prevent discoloration and maintain visual consistency on store shelves.

 None of these appear on candle labels.
 Candles are not required to disclose their full ingredient list under current U.S. regulations.
 A candle marketed as "natural soy" could contain three or four of the above additives and still be perfectly legal.